purhya/vm-2017/README.md

 - Needs to compile template strings to functions in runtime, delays first paint.
 - The proxy based tracking affect performance much, and hard to debug.
+- Easy to confuse target object and proxy object, which made me feel unsafe.
+- Too many proxy objects existing (even with GC) for complex apps.
-- Chooses tracking for dependencies per expression, not per component, so it can update smaller range each time after a few dependencies changed, but cause whole dependency map items explosive increase.
+- Chooses tracking for dependencies per expression, not per component, so it can update smaller range each time after few dependencies changed, but cause whole dependency items increase much.